tilemill-project/tilemill/platforms/osx/PACKAGE.md

 ## Set up Mapnik SDK

-Mapnik needs to be compiled such that all dependencies are either statically linked or are linked using @rpath/@loader_path (and then all those dylib deps are included).
+For portbility with the tilemill.app bundle Mapnik needs to be compiled such that all dependencies are either statically linked or are linked using @rpath/@loader_path (and then all those dylib deps are included).

 An experimental SDK includes all mapnik dependencies such that you can set up mapnik to be compiled statically against them.